sovereign/sovereign/README.md

 * `cloud.example.com` (for ownCloud)
 * `git.example.com` (for cgit)

+Add all of these, even if you don't intend to use them.
+Otherwise Sovereign will be unable to generate your SSL keys correctly.

 ### 6. Run the Ansible Playbooks

 First, make sure you’ve [got Ansible 1.9.3+ installed](http://docs.ansible.com/intro_installation.html#getting-ansible).